redcurry/git_tutorial/tutorial.md

 you can incorporate those changes easily back into your main project; I'll show you how to use this feature.

-Now I've mentioned that Git keeps track of your documents, but what I mean by document is any plain text file--- whether it's source code, HTML files, or a LaTeX manuscript.
+I've mentioned that Git keeps track of your documents, but what I mean by document is any plain text file---whether it's source code, HTML files, or a LaTeX manuscript.
 You won't be able to track changes line-by-line for non-plain text files, like images and Word documents because they don't have lines of text; even though Word documents contain text, they also contain non-text information about how to format the text.
 So if you do your manuscripts in Word or a non-plain text word processor, you'll likely use Git mostly for source code.

-Ok, let's start using Git!

 Identify yourself
 -----------------